Contents

 Location: First floor

-This expansive gallery celebrates the zenith of artistic and architectural achievement on the Acropolis during its golden age.
-It chronicles the evolution of Athenian art and architecture, showcasing the city-state’s cultural dominance through a rich collection of sculptures and artefacts.
+This gallery celebrates the height of artistic and architectural achievement at the Acropolis during its golden age.
+It chronicles the evolution of Athens’ art and architecture, showcasing its cultural dominance.
+You’ll see artifacts from the Sanctuary of Artemis Brauronia, fragments of figurines and reliefs, and Roman-era gold and bronze coins.

 The Parthenon Gallery